LGBTQIA Workplace Rights in Maryland

-What should I do if I believe my employer has discriminated against me on the basis of sexual orientation?
+What should I do if I believe my employer has discriminated against me on the basis of my sexual orientation?

 If you are a public employee, you may file a complaint with your agency’s EEO Office within 30 days of learning of the discrimination.
 Once your agency renders a decision, you may file an appeal with the Office of the Statewide EEO Coordinator (OSEEOC) within 10 days.
 Additionally, you may file claims with the Maryland Commission on Civil Rights (MCCR) or the U.S. Equal Employment Opportunity Commission (EEOC).

-If you are a private employee, you may file a complaint with the MCCR.
+If you are a private sector employee, you may file a complaint with the MCCR.